EnlighterJS/Plugin.WordPress/README.md

 * Standalone Shortcode-Processor to avoid wpautop filter issues in Text-Editor Mode
 * Webfont Loader to add missing Monospace Fonts to your website
 * Transform legacy codeblocks to Enlighter Gutenberg Blocks
+* **Full GPDR compliant** - no external resources are required, no data will be aggregated

 ### Tutorials and Examples ###